No results were found...

 If you notice any of these signs, it's important to take action quickly to prevent further harm to your business and email list.

-You don’t need any special weapons to eliminate these bots, but you do need to be proactive.
-Here are 8 ways to stop a spambot from ever saying “I’ll be back”.
+You don’t need any special weapons to eliminate these spam sign-up bots, but you do need to be proactive.
+Here are 9 ways to stop a spambot from ever saying “I’ll be back”.

 Turning on double opt-in for your signup forms is the easiest way to stop spambots from infiltrating your email list.
 It means subscribers have to open and click a confirmation email before being added to your subscriber list.

-Since spambots aren’t real people, they aren’t checking their emails.
-If double opt-in is enabled on all of your forms, only real, engaged subscribers will be added to your list.
+Since spambots aren’t real people, they aren’t usually checking their emails.
+If double opt-in is enabled on all of your forms, it makes it much harder for bots to join your list.

 To turn on double opt-in in MailerLite, just open your form settings and toggle it on.